xfdingustc/cwac-camera/README.markdown

 method.
 The default implementation displays a `Toast` and logs the message to LogCat as an error, but you probably will want to replace that with something else that integrates better with your UI.

+### Supporting "Full-Bleed Preview"

+The original default behavior of `CameraFragment` and `CameraView` was to show the entire preview, as supplied by the underlying `Camera` API.
+Since the aspect ratio of the preview frames may be different than the aspect ratio of the `CameraView`, this results in a "letterbox" effect, where the background will show through on one axis on the sides.

+The new default behavior is to completely fill the `CameraView`, at the cost of cropping off some of the actual preview frame, what is known as "full-bleed preview" (stealing some terminology from the world of print media).

+To control this behavior:

+- Have your `CameraHost`
+return `true` or `false` from `useFullBleedPreview()`

+- Or, call `useFullBleedPreview()` on your `SimpleCameraHost.Builder`, passing in a `boolean` value to use by default.

+Note that the pictures and videos taken by this library are unaffected by `useFullBleedPreview()`.
+Hence, if `useFullBleedPreview()` returns `true`, the picture or video may contain additional content on the edges that was not visible in the preview.

 ### Wrapping the Preview UI